suprithraj/creditcard-and-fraud-drtrction/README.md

 # creditcard-and-fraud-drtrction
-This is the task where i have done survival fraud detection  on the credit card dataset
+This is the task where i have done analysis on fraud detection  on the credit card dataset